 Service-affecting Escalation Policy

-Listed contacts of record (per the Gateway) from your organization may request escalation of an outage or service issue at any time.
+Your organization may request escalation of an outage or service issue at any time.
 If an issue remains unresolved, it will be escalated from the current level to the next higher level within OARnet in the following manner until it is resolved.
 You may also request an escalation of your problem until you feel you are satisfied.
 Escalation requests can be made through the Service Desk and your issue will be escalated through the following levels.

 Levels of escalation:

-- OARnet Support Desk
+- OARnet Service Desk

-- Tier 2 Engineering Manager
+- Tier 2 Engineering Network Operations Center (NOC)

-- Network Operations Manager
+- Tier 2 Engineering Network Operations Center (NOC) Manager

 - Network Director